moonstuff/atomic_burrito/README.md

 `click` events:
 * The fifth column is the website that the user clicked on.
 Like search terms the data has been put through an anonymizing hash and is a 64 byte string.
+* The sixth column is the ranking of the click.
+An click of "1" means it had the first rank.

 `appearance` events:
 * The fifth column is the website that appeared in a search result.
 It is an anonymous 64 byte string.